wnk4242/wnk4242.github.io/_pages/cv.md

 - **Wang, N.** (in preparation).
 Underpowered studies and overrepresented significant findings in Educational Psychology.
 - Thompson, C. G., Baek, E., & **Wang, N.** (in preparation).
 Bayesian meta-analysis of single case studies: A tutorial.

+## Funded Grants
+**Wang, N.** (2024).
+The Examination of Statistical Power of Meta-Analyses in Top Educational Psychology Journals.
+School of Education and Human Development Graduate Research Award, $1,000.

 ## Teaching

 ### Teaching Assistant | Department of Educational Psychology, College of Education & Human Development, Texas A&M University, College Station, TX